Our top ten weirdest phobias list.

 This is an exaggerated fear of looking at mirrors.
 There is a variety of causes for this phobia including the association of one’s own reflection with ghosts, low self-esteem stemming from a dislike of one’s appearance or previous trauma involving mirrors.

-These are just ten of the stranger and more unusual phobias – there are thousands more like this.
+These top ten weirdest phobias list features just a few of the stranger and more unusual phobias.
+There are thousands more like this.
 It can be difficult to understand but to anyone suffering from such a phobia the effects are real and can have a devastating effect on life, work and relationships.
-Whilst we may smile to many it is no joke.
+Whilst we may smile to many it is no laughing matter at all.

 Self help programs can prove highly effective in the battle to overcome fear, phobia and anxieties.
 Out of the many on the market today we feel there’s several options that are well are worth looking into: